Getting 4-H Chickens Ready for the Fair

 Before a 4-H show, you’ll be expected to dust your birds to ensure they come to fair parasite free.
 Refer to your 4-H Leader, Jr. Leaders, and the Fair Book to learn when that should happen.
 Some areas are very specific.

 In the late afternoon, a couple hours before dusk, bathe your birds.
 This will give the birds time to try while it’s warm and will be closer to bedtime so the birds can relax from all of the excitement.

-To bathe your birds, I recommend two tall bins that you can’t see through; one for washing and one for rinsing.
-This setup seems to work best so the birds aren’t tempted to fly or be nearly as scared.
+To bathe your birds, I recommend two tall bins that you can’t see through: one for washing and one for rinsing.
+This setup seems to work best for calming birds.
 Try to find tear-free dog shampoo.
-You’ll wash them just like a dog, but be careful not to bend any feathers.
-And be sure you clean the barn before you bathe the birds so they stay clean overnight.
+You’ll wash them just like a dog but be careful not to bend any feathers.
+And be sure you clean the barn before you bathe the birds, so they stay clean overnight.

-You’ll arrive at the fair for vet checks.
-The vet will check your birds to be sure they are healthy enough for fair.
+When you arrive at the fair, a vet will check your birds to be sure they are healthy enough to be shown.
 Don’t be offended if the vet doesn’t think your bird is healthy for fair.
 Vets really do care about your birds as much as you do!

-Once you get the birds in their cage at fair, fed and watered, then let the birds rest.
+Once you get the birds in their cage at fair, fed and watered, let them rest.
 There will be time for spot-cleaning in the morning after the birds have settled in.